 Cigarette lighters are a lighting tool for cigarette, cigar, and pipe smokers.
 As a common way to create a flame, we can also use it to ignite other things.
 Cigarette lighters differ from lighters that light other smoking products like fireplace fuels and charcoal or gas grills.

 Disposable lighters are lighters you can't refill with fuel.
-Disposable lighters use fuels like butane, isobutane, propane, other liquefied hydrocarbons, or any mixture whose vapor pressure is 75⁰F and exceeds the gauge pressure of 15 psi.
+Refillable and disposable lighters use fuels like butane, isobutane, propane, other liquefied hydrocarbons, or any mixture whose vapor pressure is 75⁰F and exceeds the gauge pressure of 15 psi.

 Also, disposable lighters have a customs valuation below $2, adjusted every five years to the price of $0.25.
-They adjust the prices according to the Producer Price Index for Miscellaneous Fabricated Products from June 19831.
-An example of a disposable lighter is the bic lighter that most convenience stores sell.
+They adjusted the prices according to the Producer Price Index for Miscellaneous Fabricated Products from June 1983.
+An example of a disposable lighter is the Bic lighter that most convenience stores sell.

 Novelty lighters refer to lighters used for entertainment and visual effect purposes.
-Novelty lighters also refer to lighters that look like other objects, mostly resembling toys.
+This category also refers to lighters that look like other objects, mostly resembling toys.
 For instance, they can shape lighters into cars, motorcycles, guns, animals, musical instruments, etc.

 Novelty lighters use various lighter fluids.
-They can work with butane and other lighter fuel.
+They can work with butane and other lighter fuels.

 Surrogate lighters are substitutes for working lighters.